Create an Environment

 Getting the variable into your builds is one thing, but using them to customize the way your build is configured is just as important.

-developing locally vs. in your development
+variable to connect to a different API url when developing locally vs. in your development environment.

 ...